-- (1) The company commenced operations on June 28, 2017 following the consummation of its IPO and Formation Transaction.
-Accordingly, no information is presented for fiscal years ending December 31, 2015 and 2016. - (2) See also "Summary Compensation Table" above.
-The shares of restricted stock were granted pursuant to our Equity Incentive Plan and will vest in three equal annual installments beginning on the first anniversary of the grant date, so long as the named executive officer complies with the terms and conditions of his or her restricted stock award agreement. - (3) The values in this column are based on the \$19.50 issuance price of our common stock established for our IPO, which represents the value attributed to the restricted stock awards for the June 22, 2017 grant date.
+- (1) See also "Summary Compensation Table."
+The shares of restricted stock were granted pursuant to our Equity Incentive Plan and vest in three equal annual installments beginning on the first anniversary of the grant date, so long as the Named Executive Officer complies with the terms and conditions of his or her restricted stock award agreement. - (2) The values in this column represent the grant date fair value of the restricted stock awards, computed in accordance with FASB ASC Topic 718 using the closing market price of our common stock on the NYSE on the date of such grant.